syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Fires when a date is selected from the datepicker popup.
+Fires when a date is selected from the DatePicker popup.

 <table class="params">
 <thead>